Filippos-Dakis/Wigner-Function-Quantum-Optics/ReadMe.md

 A similar figure is produced by Q_function_FockBasis_Example.m

 This is the very first version and I intend to incorporate more features.
 Some of them are
-- time evolution
+- density matrix representation
-- plot number states in harmonic potential
+- qauntum Zeno gate for Cat-qubits
-- switch between the two bases (connect the two classes somehow)
+- switch between the two bases (connect the two classes)

 Suggested textbooks:
 - Exploring the Quantum Atoms, Cavities and Photons.
 Serge Haroche Jean-Michel Raimond